Locally-focused Work: Pueblo

-Over the past year, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style, and KaBOOM!, a national non-profit dedicated to ensuring that all kids have a childhood filled with the balanced and active play they need to thrive.
+Over the past two years, the Foundation has partnered with institutions like the Center for Creative Leadership, which works with individuals to customize and develop their unique leadership style and work better together.
+The Foundation also partners with KaBOOM!, a national nonprofit dedicated to ensuring that all kids have a childhood filled with the balanced and active play they need to thrive.
 Through these collaborations, local leaders are building their skills for greater impact and the community is creating new spaces for children to safely play.
-We also work with Civic Canopy to help harness the power that already exists within your community.
-Together, we offer a range of services to organizations in Eagle County such as coaching, advising, coordination, facilitation, resource sharing and other types of capacity building.
+We also work with Civic Canopy to help harness the power that already exists.
+The Civic Canopy offers a range of services to organizations in Pueblo such as coaching, advising, coordination, facilitation, resource sharing and other types of capacity building.

-During a recent series of events, we had the chance to hear directly from community members in Pueblo.
+During a 2018 series of events, we had the chance to hear directly from community members.
 We gathered information and feedback throughout the set of events and used that to work more collaboratively and effectively while strategizing towards a healthier Pueblo.
 Read about Chris’ experience.

 If you have ideas on how to create a healthier community or questions about the Foundation, please contact Chris Smith, senior program officer or call him directly at 303-953-3661.

 Activities in Pueblo